tbcgit/cleanbar/README.md

 #Finally, compile the CleanBar.c program and generate the CB executable.
 # gcc  -O2 -o CB  CleanBar.c

-#For information on what arguments the program accepts, type:
+#For information on what arguments the program accepts, write:
 # ./CB  --help

 #An example of how to run the program on the "Atrandi_1k.fq" file: